Scaling properties of multiplicity fluctuations in heavy ion collisions simulated by AMPT model

 \subsection{Three-dimensional analysis}

 We can perform a self-similar analysis in three-dimensional phase space, with the Hurst exponents obtained above.
 For convenience, we approximate the Hurst exponents by $H_{p_ty}= H_{p_t\varphi}=H_{y\varphi}=1$.
-From Eq(3), it follows that $\lambda_y=\lambda_{p_t}=\lambda_{\varphi}$.
+From Eq.
+(3), it follows that $\lambda_y=\lambda_{p_t}=\lambda_{\varphi}$.
 We use a partitioning $M=M_yM_{p_t}M_{\varphi}$, where $M_y=M_{p_t}=M_{\varphi} = 1,2,3,\cdots,12$.

-The results for $\ln{F_q}$ vs. $\ln{M}$ in the three-dimension phase space for orders $q=2 - 9$ are shown in Fig.3.
-In order to show the quality of the scaling law, linear fits according to Eq(9) are compared to the data in Fig. 3.
-The fitting results are listed in Table 3.
+The results for $\ln{F_q}$ vs. $\ln{M}$ in three-dimensional phase space for orders $q=2 - 9$ are shown in Fig. 3.
+In order to show the quality of the scaling law, linear fits according to Eq.
+(9) are compared to the data in Fig. 3.
+The fitting results are listed in Table 2.
 To reduce the influence of momentum conservation, the first point are excluded in all the fits.

-It can be seen from Fig.3 that the results can be fitted well with straight lines after omission of the first points for orders $q=2 -9$.
-It is pointed out that the fractral of final-state multiplicity production for the central Au-Au collision at $\sqrt s=200$GeV is self-similar.
+It can be seen from Fig. 3 that the results give a linear fit after the first points for orders $q=2 -9$ are omitted.
+It is pointed out that the fractral of final-state multiplicity production for the central Au-Au collision at $\sqrt {s_{\rm{NN}}}=200$~GeV is self-similar.